alex-baker-cdm/example-tests/ui-component-tests/README.md

 ## Overview

-The `SampleFlowComponent.test.tsx` file demonstrates a complete testing approach for a multi-step form component, showcasing various testing patterns and best practices that should be applied to all UI component tests.
+The examples in this guide demonstrate a complete testing approach for UI components, such as a multi-step form, showcasing various testing patterns and best practices that should be applied to all UI component tests.

 ## Testing Philosophy